 - Without proper installation or ventilation, gas will not completely burn up and develop into a carbon monoxide byproduct.

 - When not completed correctly, incorrect electrical work can get you into a lot of trouble.
 Like a gas leak, shoddy wiring can result in a fire.

 - Of course, when you’re ready to sell your home, an inspector will check the electrical wiring.
 If it is not up to code, you’ll end up having to pay a fine as well as hire someone to fix it.

 2) THE ASBESTOS REMOVAL DIY PROJECT

 A project such as replacing insulation is not a difficult task, but when you have an older home, there’s a strong chance you could be dealing with toxic contaminants like asbestos.

 Asbestos is also a known carcinogen; insulation riddled with it poses health risks since the fibers can break off and become airborne.
-When they’re inhaled, they become lodged in the chest and lungs, causing cancerous diseases later on.
+When they’re inhaled, they lodge themselves in the chest and lungs, causing cancerous diseases later on.